openstack/nova/api-guide/source/server_concepts.rst

 Sometimes a user may want to change the flavor of a server, e.g. change the quantity of cpus, disk, memory or any other resource.
-This is done by rebuilding the server with a new flavor.
+This is done by restarting the server with a new flavor.
 As the server is being moved, it is normal to reschedule the server to another host (although resize to the same host is an option for the operator).